Indigenous service

 For the purposes of this Australian War Memorial, the term Indigenous is understood as referring to the Indigenous peoples of territories administered and/or occupied by Australian forces: Aboriginal, Torres Strait Islanders, South Sea Islanders and Papuans.

-All reasonable care has been taken in compiling this information; details have been taken from publically available records, including state and national archives, newspaper articles, genealogical material, family memorabilia, and oral histories.
-Discrepancies may exist; readers are strongly encouraged to contact the memorial if they have information that may improve the accuracy and completeness of the list.
+All reasonable care has been taken in compiling this information; details have been taken from publicly available records, including state and national archives, newspaper articles, genealogical material, family memorabilia, and oral histories.
+Discrepancies may exist; readers are strongly encouraged to contact the Memorial if they have information that may improve the accuracy and completeness of the Indigenous Service list.

 Last updated: